Photographs of the 369th Infantry and African Americans during World War I

 Assign students to research how, when, and why the U.S. armed forces finally integrated.
 Ask: Who were the leaders and organizations growing out of the World War I-era who carried on the crusade for equal opportunity?
 What legislation, executive orders, constitutional amendments, and Supreme Court decisions played a role?
 What documents in the online catalog can students find to help answer this question?
 Direct students to the Truman Presidential Library's Project Whistlestop.

 - Ask students to hypothesize how life on the home front might have differed for African Americans before and after World War I. Areas for consideration include employment, leadership, integration, and others.
 Direct students to library and Internet resources to research into this topic.
 Searching the ARC database will reveal paintings by Jacob Lawrence or photographs of the urban North, other sources will present poems and stories by writers of the Harlem Renaissance.
 Instruct students to write a paragraph explaining how their research supported or refuted their hypotheses.

 The photographs included in this project are from Record Group 165, Records of the War Department.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers: